OlivierBattini/Portfolio/README.md

 ### Procedural Terrain Generation for virtual worlds

-This library generates random terrain depending on user specified parameters and based on Perlin noise.
-The generated terrain is then loaded across the virtual world space.
+This library generates random terrain depending on user specified parameters and based on Perlin noise, and creates 3D vegetation randomly.
+The generated terrain and vegetation is then loaded across the virtual world space.

 [![GitHub](./images/github.svg)](./projects/opensim-procedural-terrain-generation/)
 **[View project](./projects/opensim-procedural-terrain-generation/)**